 A Probation Officer is a qualified social worker who works with a broad spectrum of offenders and their families in courts, the community and prisons.
 Those we work with range from minor first time offenders to prolific, serious violent/sexual offenders.
 The purpose of the work of a Probation Officer is prevent reoffending by assessing offenders, challenging their offending behaviour, changing their attitudes and behaviour and thereby protecting the public.
-Probation Officers also work within the Victims Unit as Victim Liaison Officers and like Probation Officers are required to hold a professional qualification in social work.
+Probation Officers also work within the Victims Unit as Victim Liaison Officers and like Probation Officers are required to hold a professional qualification in social work

 A key task of a Probation Officer is the assessment and management of risk.

 A Probation Officer must prepare Pre-Sentence Reports (PSR) on offenders appearing before Youth, Magistrate and Crown courts.
 A Pre- Sentence Report (PSR) is a written report which is prepared by a Probation Officer for Court.
 The purpose of the PSR is to assist the court in determining the most suitable sentence.
 A Probation Officer will interview the offender and gather information from a range of other sources – e.g. family, employer or school, and the police.
 If a person under 18 years is being interviewed, another adult must also be present.
 The information provided in the PSR includes an assessment of the likelihood of re-offending and, where appropriate, the risk of serious harm.
 The PSR can make proposals to the court which are considered most likely to reduce the likelihood of re-offending and risk of serious harm and which afford the best protection to the public.
-For example, if someone has been convicted of driving while disqualified, the Probation Officer might suggest ,as an additional requirement of a Probation Order, that the person attends a particular Probation Programme, which will address this behavior.
+For example, if someone has been convicted of driving while disqualified, the Probation Officer might suggest ,as an additional requirement of a Probation Order, that the person attends a particular Probation Programme, which will address this behaviour.
 Other additional requirements may include attendance at an alcohol, anger management or violence programme.

 What is a Specific Sentence Report (SSR)?